xan1242/NFSU-XtendedInput/README.md

+# PROJECT UPDATE

+This project will be merged with [NFS_XtendedInput](https://github.com/xan1242/NFS-XtendedInput) and it is currently undergoing a major rewrite.

+Any and all issues that curently exist will not be addressed (they will be addressed in the new project instead).

+It will take a while before it gets published, so please be patient.

+# ORIGINAL README

 # Need for Speed Underground & Underground 2 - Xtended Input

 This is a plugin for NFS Underground & Underground 2 which brings XInput support to the games!